The OB Model and Its Variables

 Individual-level variables

-People carry some personal characteristics when they join a job: age, gender, marital status, values, attitude, personality, ability; and behaviour, perception, decision-making, learning, and motivation.
-The organisation cannot alter them.
+People carry personal characteristics into the job: age, gender, marital status, values, attitude, personality, ability, behaviour, perception, decision-making, learning, and motivation.
+Most of these the organisation cannot directly alter.

 Individual variables come with the person.
 The school does not choose her age, her personality, or her values.
 The school chooses whether to hire her and how to develop her once hired.